Tiksu to UniTartu - Podcast for International Students

 • Poison Information Line 16662

-In our fifth episode, we welcome Jorge from Honduras, who shares insights into his daily life as a student at the University of Tartu.
+In this episode, we welcome Jorge from Honduras, who shares insights into his daily life as a student at the University of Tartu.
 Jorge talks about his typical day, his adjustments, and his experiences adapting to life in Estonia.
-Tune in to get a personal glimpse into the everyday routine and challenges international students face in Estonia!

 Useful resources from the episode: